 Threat Assessment Team

-The TAT is charged with addressing all reported behavioral incidents which occur on a John Tyler campus, off-site location or electronic site, including e-mail, blogs, and Blackboard postings.
+The TAT is charged with addressing all reported behavioral issues that occur on a Tyler campus, at an off-site location, online, or on an electronic site including email, blogs, social media and Canvas postings.
+Off-campus and electronic, social media or online behavior of students, staff, faculty, individuals, or third parties may be considered and investigated by the TAT in instances where a threat is thought to exist in the college community.
 The TAT will ensure every referral is addressed.

 The mission of the Tyler TAT is to facilitate a safe college community through a coordinated, systemic, collaborative, objective, unbiased, thoughtful, proactive approach with strong emphasis on prevention through identification of the potential threats, assessments of said threats, interventions, management and follow up of any and all situations that pose or are thought to pose potential threats to the safety and well-being of individuals on campus as well as to the college community.